ansible/awx/awx/api/templates/api/webhook_key_view.md

   webhook configuration of the service this template will be receiving webhook events from (string, read-only)

-Make an empty POST request to this resource to cycle in a new `webhook_key`.
+Make an empty POST request to this resource to generate a new replacement `webhook_key`.